Overview of Merrill Edge and Robinhood

 - Bonds and other fixed-income assets

-Robinhood drops fixed income and mutual funds.
-In their place, it adds cryptocurrencies and futures.
+Robinhood does not offer fixed income or mutual funds.
+But it does have cryptocurrencies and futures.

 Winner: Merrill Edge